BaranMary/Nao/Nao's functions.md

 - [ ]  finding information such as weather/news
 - [ ]  Manipulating objects: e.g., reaching or fetching objects, open/close drawers, finding items

+ ## HRI & function evaluation
+ % we can consider these five categories to develop Nao's functions
+- a) "Interface: sound, hand and body movements, face tracking.
+- b) Expressiveness: instinctive, lively, natural way of communication.
+- c) Responsiveness: speed of reaction, appropriate responses, easy to follow.
+- d) Usability: easy to interrupt, easy to know what do next.
+- e) Overall: head tracking/movements, enjoyment in interaction"